AOEpeople/aoe_technology_radar/README.md

 You can view a development version of the radar by running `npm run serve` and open the radar in your browser at `http://localhost:3000`.

+## Development

+If you want to change core functionality of the radar, you can clone this repository and put your radar's markdown-files, config.json and about.md in the `data` folder.
+Running `npm run dev` will start the development server with your and will be available at `http://localhost:3000`.